mk-fg/reliable-discord-client-irc-daemon/README.md

 There's also a [Dockerfile] and [docker-compose.yml] for running this in a docker/podman or some other OCI-compatible containerized environment.\
-(see also [README.docker-permissions.md] doc for common problem with those)
+(see also [README.docker-permissions.md] doc for info on common access issues with those)

 Should be easy to install one script and its few dependencies manually as well, as described in the rest of this section below.